-Hylocereus undatus is a sprawling or vining, terrestrial or epiphytic cactus.
-The stems are green, 3-winged, up to 16.5 feet (5 m) long and up to 3 inches (7.5 cm) wide.
-They climb by use of aerial roots and can reach up to 33 feet (10 m) or longer, growing on rocks and trees.
-Margins are horny and undulate with wings that are up to 2 inches (5 cm) wide.
-Spines on adult branches are 1 – 3, grayish-brown to black in color and up to 1.2 inches (3 cm) long.
-The scented, nocturnal flowers are greenish-yellow or whitish, rarely rose-tinged with green outer tepals and bracts, up to 14 inches (35 cm) long and up to 12 inches (30 cm) in diameter.
-The fruit is oblong to oval, up to 4.7 inches (12 cm) long and up to 3.5 inches (9 cm) thick.
+Selenicereus undatus, formerly known as Hylocereus undatus, is a lithophytic or hemiepiphytic cactus with creeping, sprawling, or clambering stems.
+It branches profusely.
+Stems grow up to 33 feet (10 m) long and climb by aerial roots.
+They are green, with up to 4 feet (1.2 m) long joints, generally three ribs, and 1 to 3 conical spines per areole.
+Margins are horny and undulate with wings up to 2 inches (5 cm) wide.
+Spines are grayish-brown to black and up to 0.4 inches (1 cm) long.
+The scented nocturnal flowers are white with green outer tepals and bracts, up to 14 inches (35 cm) long and 12 inches (30 cm) in diameter.
+They appear from late spring to early summer.
+Fruits are oblong to oval, up to 5 inches (12.5 cm) long, and 3.6 inches (9 cm) in diameter.

 How to Grow and Care

 Like most cacti, Cereus are fairly low-maintenance and hardy.
 Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for the best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

 It may become necessary to repot your Cereus if it outgrows its container.
 If so, ensure the soil is dry and remove the pot.
 Knock away old soil, prune away any rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
 Ensure not to overwater cacti planted in new pots, as this can lead to root rot.
 It should be left dry for about a week and then watered lightly.